Personal Injury Law

 Police Misconduct and Brutality

 Law enforcement officers are not above the law.
 Their authority to detain, arrest, and use physical force against citizens is constrained by the Constitution and other federal, state, and local laws and regulations.
 However, law enforcement officers are entrusted with tools of coercive power, such as weaponry and the power of arrest.
 Officers can and do misuse these tools to exercise power which the law does not actually grant them.
 If an officer uses force against you in a situation where no force is warranted, or uses more force than is reasonably necessary, you may have legal recourse against the department employing that officer.
 The process of suing a public entity is complicated, and can be daunting if you are not represented by an attorney.
-The civil rights attorneys at Spencer Young Law can help you understand your rights and pursue wrongs against the police.Holding a Police Department Liable for Civil Rights Violations
+A civil rights attorney at Spencer Young Law can help you understand your rights and pursue wrongs against the police.Holding a Police Department Liable for Civil Rights Violations

 You may bring a claim against a local law enforcement agency when you can prove one of its employees intentionally acted to violate your civil rights as a result of the agency’s official policy or custom.
 The policy or custom may be expressly codified by the agency; or it may simply be so widespread in practice as to become the equivalent of an express policy.